 They also suffered from scurvy and smallpox, fire and flood, and the snide remarks of government agents who concluded they were not the Viking supermen Ottawa was looking for.
 The chief medical officer in Gimli described settlers as weak and lazy, “listless”, “dejected” and “apathetic”.
 “Centuries of isolation and intermarriage have had the effect of reducing their physical condition to a point below which they are likely to be successful,” wrote the Gimli doctor.

-White Settler Reserve exposes one of those corners of Canadiana omitted from official records and federal observances of this 150th anniversary of Confederation.
+White Settler Reserve exposes one of those corners of Canadiana omitted from official records and federal observances.
 It is shocking and intriguing, the best kind of history.

 By Holly Doan